latent-to/developer-docs/docs/sdk/migration-guide.md

 ### Async Metagraph Initialization

-The async `_initialize_subtensor` method no longer terminates the subtensor instance after use, improving resource management and allowing for reuse of connections in async contexts.
+The async `AsyncMetagraph.sync` method no longer terminates the subtensor instance after use, improving resource management and allowing for reuse of connections in async contexts.

 ## Migration Checklist